 Tunisia bonds jump after IMF staff-level agreement on $1.9 bln loan

-LONDON, Oct 17 (Reuters) - Hard-currency bonds issued by Tunisia jumped nearly 4 cents on Monday to hit levels last seen in March, after the International Monetary Fund (IMF) said it had reached a preliminary agreement with the country over a $1.9 billion package.
+LONDON, Oct 17 (Reuters) - Tunisia's international bonds jumped as much as 4 cents to hit multi-month highs on Monday after the International Monetary Fund said it had reached a preliminary agreement for a $1.9 billion loan, potentially paving the way for more funding.

-The IMF announced on Saturday that the rescue package could be finalised in December.
+The IMF announced on Saturday that the 48-month rescue package could be finalised in December for the country that is engulfed by a political and economic crisis amid fuel and food shortages.

+Analysts at Morgan Stanley said in a note to clients that the staff level agreement would provide a fiscal anchor and was a "welcome relief".

+Morgan Stanley said Tunisia securing a three year wage agreement with the powerful UGTT labour union, adjusting fuel prices in September as well as a reduction on its fiscal deficit had helped pave the way for an agreement with the fund.

 Tunisia has been in urgent need of international help for months, as it grapples with a crisis in public finances that has raised fears it may default on its debt and has contributed to shortages of food and fuel, according to government critics.